Life in the Flooded Jungles of Brazil

-In Brazil: Life in the Flooded Jungle, narrator Sir David Attenborough takes us into the flooded Amazon rainforest, showing how jungle trees release moisture into the air to create their own rainfall.
+In Life in the Flooded Jungles of Brazil, narrator Sir David Attenborough takes us into the flooded Amazon rainforest, showing how jungle trees release moisture into the air to create their own rainfall.
 Marvel at the diverse range of animals that live in this watery environment, including river dolphins, capybaras, giant otters, and caimans.
 This video is excerpted from BBC’s Planet Earth II, a breathtaking documentary series that highlights the natural wonders of our planet.

 Lesson Express